nimblegeek/nimblegeek/README.md

   <img src="https://github.com/nimblegeek/nimblegeek/blob/main/forest_sunset.png" alt="TheNimblegeek" style="max-width: 100%; max-height: 50px;">
 </div> <br>

-Hey, I'm Jonas Achouri Sihlén, casually called TheNimblegeek in tech and movement circles.
-I work as a platform engineer in the financial service industry and have a strong passion for developer experience, problem solving and continuous learning.
+Hey, I'm Jonas Achouri Sihlén, casually called TheNimblegeek in tech and in movement circles.
+I work as a Platform Engineer in the financial service industry and have a strong passion for developer experience, problem solving and continuous learning.
 My tech toolbox includes Kubernetes, Ansible and Linux.
-Flavoured with proficiency with Python, Java and SpringBoot and a slash of JavaScript.
+Flavoured with proficiency with Python, Java, SpringBoot and a slash of JavaScript.

 I'm a guy who loves to learn how to build cool projects, be productive, and ultimately craft awesome software.
 I started to learn to code at 39 while raising a family of 5.

+Writing is not only a passion of mine, but a necessity for me to think and solve problems through life.
+I've decided to focus on growing as an online writer alongside my 9-5 as a Platform Engineer.
+I am exploring, learning about wider topics I found interesting and useful to share.
+This is a lifelong journey.

 ## Useful links